 - Pacifier wipes

 Never let your child crawl, walk, and use the pacifier all day long.
-This may interfere with speech and teeth development limit the time your baby use pacifier.
+This may interfere with speech and teeth development limit the time your baby uses a pacifier.

 Never let your child chew the pacifier.
 The pacifier could break into small parts leading to choking and death.